salamkingscrestglobal/WP-Permalink-Manager/readme.txt

 == Privacy Policy ==

 > This plugin does not collect any user Information
-> If you need any custom modification or any other thing contact with https://kingscrestglobal.com/ and mention WP Permalink Manager
+> If you need any custom modification or any other thing contact with https://kingscrestglobal.com/ and mention Permalink Editor

 == Screenshots ==